jonathan-laurent/KaTie/README.md

 ### Evaluating a query in five steps

 We explain all steps of evaluating a query using a running example.
-This example can be run using the following command, which runs KaSim and t
+This example can be run using the following command: `python runtests.py tests/unit/double-phos/ run`.
+This command runs KaTie with maximal debug level and so many debug files are produced, which we use to support our explanation.

 <details><summary><b>Kappa model</b></summary>